burakayy7/blog--old/_posts/2021-06-14-Self-Balancing-Robot.md

 This was probably a major reason to as why the robot didn't succeed.

 Instead what I did was use the output by the controller and scale them for PWM and use that to control the motors.
 Also, I would change the direction of the spin according to the sign of the PID output.
 And I hoped that this would be enough to achieve maybe a few seconds of self-stabilization.
-And I was close.
+And I was close, I got the robot to stand upright, balancing, for a few seconds, then it would fall.
+This was partly due to the usb cable being attached to the robot because I didn't have a good way to power the Arduino and the motor driver.

+If you want to watch a short video of it in action:

+Another reason to as why it didn't work is due to the poor structure of the robot.
+If you make a robot out of cardboard and hot glue it together with barbaque skewers, you're going to get something very inperfect.
+And when the robot is trying to balance, it will cause oscillations.
+These oscillations in some cases can be dampened with the PID controller, but in this case, it was a gonner.

+After I accomplished a few seconds of balancing after days of hard work, I felt like I should call this a success and blame the failures on the poor quality of equipment.